JLRipley314/scalar-field-kerr/README.md

 ## Visualization

-I use [paraview](https://www.paraview.org/) to visualize the data.
+I've mostly used [paraview](https://www.paraview.org/) to visualize the data.
-Contact me for more details about how to, e.g. visualize the 3d data
+Contact me for more details about how to, e.g. read in and visualize the 3d data

 ## Citation